A high-ranking DEA official recently described medical marijuana as a “joke.”

 After trying multiple pharmaceuticals to help with my condition, my doctor and I settled on Percocet for relief.

 Although it did help with the phantom pain it changed my personality drastically.
 It almost cost me my marriage and my family.

-“I had back surgery in my lower spine and it made my pain worse instead of better.
+“I had knee surgery that made my pain worse instead of better.

 Then the docs hooked me on prescription opiates and said I needed more surgeries.
 I was scared and suicidal.

 I tried medical marijuana.
 It immediately got rid of the pain and I kicked the opiates.

 I grow my own hydroponics marijuana medicine at home using Advanced Nutrients.

 I choose the marijuana strains that do what I need, and it’s so much better than the drugs the doctors were giving me.